 One sold every 15 seconds: neckties!

-Secret No. 2 – Daiso’s Crème de la Crème: the Steady Top Sellers
+Daiso Japan’s Crème de la Crème - the Steady Top Sellers

 We asked Daiso’s staff to show us those items of the total selection of 70,000 goodies that are evergreen top sellers and enjoy steady popularity.